Roll-For-Init/Roll-For-Init/README.md

 # GitHub Ettiquette
 - Commit new features to SEPARATE BRANCHES.
 Never commit to master.
 - Pull often and frequently.
+- Ensure that your commits are frequent and descriptive.

 # MERN Stack Template Project